Douglas Laboratories Fiber-Plex

 Fiber-Plex™ is a convenient dietary supplement designed to provide a unique combination of all major classes of naturally occurring dietary fiber.
 Fiber-Plex™ capsules supply a balance of soluble and insoluble, as well as fermentable and non-fermentable grain-free dietary fiber.

 Glucomannan, Carrot Root, Celery Stalk and Leaves, Citrus Pectin, Apple Pectin, Sodium Alginate, Slippery Elm Bark

-Other ingredients: Gelatin (capsule), cellulose, water, and magnesium stearate
+Other ingredients: Gelatin (capsule), cellulose, water, and sunflower lecithin.

 As a dietary supplement, adults take 3 capsules with at least 8 ounces of water twice daily, or as directed by your healthcare professional.
 The capsules may also be pulled apart, if desired, and the contents stirred into 8 ounces of water or juice